farlee2121/DevEssentialsBlog/_posts/Summary-How-Learning-Works/2021-02-12-8-Key-Dimensions-of-Control.md

 Tools: Structured Peer Review, Self-Assessment Strategies, Practice Plans, Practice Journals, Project Checkpoints

-**Clarity** – The degree to which understand expected outcomes, blind spots, and communicate expectations
+**Clarity** – The degree to which we define expected outcomes, seek blind spots, and communicate expectations

 Tools: Rubrics, Checklists, Advance Organizers, Class Rules, Consistent Grading, Syllabi, Office Hours/how and when they may approach you for help